Tummy time

-Tummy time is a colloquialism for placing infants in the prone position while awake and supervised, to encourage development of the neck and trunk muscles and prevent skull deformations.
+Tummy time is a colloquialism for placing infants in the prone position while awake and supervised to encourage development of the neck and trunk muscles and prevent skull deformations.

-In 1992, the American Academy of Pediatrics recommended babies sleep on their backs to prevent Sudden Infant Death Syndrome (SIDS).
-Although the rate of SIDS decreased by 50% since the Safe to Sleep campaign started in 1994, an unintended consequence was that babies missed out on the twelve or so hours they used to spend in the prone position while asleep, and there was a sharp increase in plagiocephaly (flat head syndrome) in infants.
+In 1992, the American Academy of Pediatrics recommended babies sleep on their backs to prevent sudden infant death syndrome (SIDS).
+Although the rate of SIDS has decreased by 50% since the Safe to Sleep campaign started in 1994, an unintended consequence was that babies missed out on the twelve or so hours they used to spend in the prone position while asleep, and there was a sharp increase in plagiocephaly (flat head syndrome) in infants.
 Along with tummy time, rotating the direction infants lie in their cribs as well as avoiding too much time in car seats, carriers, and bouncers are behaviors recommended to alleviate the associated risks of infants sleeping in a supine position.

 Impact on development

 Infants put to sleep in the supine position have been found to reach motor developmental milestones (e.g. crawling, rolling, and sitting) at a slower rate compared to infants who sleep in the prone position.
 When babies experience tummy time in their waking hours, they are provided with opportunities to strengthen their neck and trunk muscles.
 Positioning the infant on their stomach while awake will not impact the amount of slow wave sleep since tummy time only occurs when an infant is awake.

+Not only does tummy time improve and strengthen an infant’s muscles, it also aids in improving neural connections.
+The ability for the brain to form new neural connections through experiences and verbal interactions is called plasticity.
+When an infant is lying supine, they are only able to see what is above them.
+However, when an infant is lying in a prone position, they are able to use their neck and trunk muscles to take in their surroundings.
+This allows an infant to form neural connections in relation to their environment, the communication between themselves and their caregivers, and even the learning toys in front of them.
+While improving muscular support and brain stimulation, tummy time allows an infant to reach their developmental milestones.

 Furthermore, tummy time provides infants with opportunities for cognitive and communicative development through interactive play with their supervisor.

+Meeting with a physical therapist can benefit an infant with developmental disabilities by working on tummy time in the office and engaging the guardians so the exercises can be replicated at home.
+Tactics such as proper head positioning or the use of a toy for entertainment within reach can improve strength, stability, and an increase in neural connections.
+Safe play with guardians allows the infant to progress in their developmental milestones, eventually resulting in independent sitting, standing, and walking.